+Note: BC is only relevant for direct heating systems.

 Carbon black (040409)

 Carbon black is a form of highly dispersed elemental carbon with extremely small particles.
 Depending on the raw materials and production processes, carbon black also contains chemically bound hydrogen, oxygen, nitrogen, and sulphur.